 Investigations may include a urine test to look for ketones in your urine (as described above) and some blood tests.

-- Eating small but frequent meals may help.
 Foods high in carbohydrate are best, such as bread, crackers, etc. Some people say that sickness is made worse by not eating anything at all.
 If you eat some food regularly, it may help to ease symptoms.
 Eating a plain (or ginger) biscuit about 20 minutes before getting up is said by some women to help.
 Cold meals may be better if nausea is associated with food smells.

-- Having lots to drink to avoid lack of fluid in the body (dehydration) may help.
+Avoiding lack of fluid in the body (dehydration) may help.
 Drinking little and often rather than large amounts may help to prevent vomiting.
 Try to aim to drink at least two litres a day.
 Water is probably the best drink if you are feeling sick.
 Cold and sweet drinks can sometimes make symptoms worse in some people.

-- Rest.
 Make sure that you have plenty of rest and sleep in early pregnancy.
 Being tired is thought to make nausea and vomiting during pregnancy worse.

 Note: generally, you should not use over-the-counter remedies for sickness and vomiting whilst you are pregnant.
 This is because their safety and effectiveness for sickness and vomiting in pregnancy is uncertain.